How does HPEC use blockchain?

 Physicians can also use the system to collaborate peer to peer with another physician in the network in order to discuss the best care for a patient- even if the physicians had previously never met.
 They may also leverage the collective physician voice and vote on issues that pertain only to them or their patients, by including only what they have an interest or competency in.

-Physicians will be incentivized to collaborate and vote for the collective good using powerful algorithms.
+Physicians collaborate and vote for the collective good using powerful algorithms.

-Physicians can organize around shared interest, areas of expertise, and trust of others in the network.
-Votes and decisions can be delegated if a physician feels it is out of their scope, they can delegate the decision.
+Physicians can organize around shared interests, areas of expertise, and trust of others in the network.
+If a physician feels that a vote is out of their scope, they can delegate the decision.

-Decisions on the network will be implemented, and those that do not pass through the DAO will fall away and be abandoned.
+Physicians on the network implement decisions that are approved and abandon those that do not pass through the DAO.

 DECENTRALIZED PHYSICIAN DATABASE (DPD)

-Physicians will upload their credentials and update them as necessary.
+Physicians upload their credentials and update them as necessary.

-Institutions, licensing boards and organizations will also get an identity, where physicians can allow keyed permissioned access as they choose.
+Additionally, Institutions, licensing boards, and organizations get an identity.
+Then, physicians can allow permissioned access as they choose.

-Physicians are on the front lines of healthcare delivery, yet have little say in how the system is run.
-They are feeling hopeless and many are leaving medicine further worsening access to care.
+Physicians are on the front lines of healthcare delivery.
+They have little influence on how to run the system, and they feel hopeless.
+Because of this, many are leaving medicine, further worsening access to care.

 What's in it for me?

 We understand that the physician’s abilities are the most important product of healthcare, and we are building the delivery model for that product in a digital space.
-When all the physicians are able to organize in one space, yet also maintain their independence in a decentralized way it will allow the physician community to regain their autonomy.
+When all physicians can organize in one space and maintain their independence, we will begin to regain our autonomy.